1961 Notre Dame Fighting Irish football team

 The 1961 Notre Dame Fighting Irish football team was an American football team that represented the University of Notre Dame as an independent during the 1961 college football season.
 In their third year under head coach Joe Kuharich, the Fighting Irish compiled a 5–5 record and were outscored by a total of 182 to 175.
 They won their first three games over Oklahoma, Purdue, and USC, and were ranked No. 6 in the AP poll.
-They then lost consecutive games to Michigan State, Northwestern, and Navy, falling out of the rankings.
+They then lost consecutive games to No. 1 Michigan State, Northwestern, and Navy, falling out of the rankings.

 Co-captain and guard/linebacker Nick Buoniconti led the team with 74 tackles, blocked two kicks, and was the only Notre Dame player to win 1961 All-American honors.
-Halfback Angelo Dabiero led the team in rushing, punt returns, and interceptions, and ranked second in pass receiving and scoring.
+Halfback Angelo Dabiero led the team in rushing (657 yards), punt returns, and interceptions, and ranked second in pass receiving (10 receptions for 201 yards) and scoring (18 points).

 The team played its home games at Notre Dame Stadium in Notre Dame, Indiana.